bertofurth/Seagate-Central-Tips/Unbrick-Replace-Reset-Hard-Drive.md

 At this point the target drive is properly formatted.

+Note that we do not create the user Data partition (sdX8) in this procedure.
+This is because the Seagate Central will automatically detect that it is missing and it will be created as the unit boots up.

+Note however, that when a Seagate Central comes "fresh out of the box" a number of folders under the "Public" folder called "Music", "Photos" and "Videos" are included.
+These contain about half a Gigabyte of sample media files.
+These folders and sample media files are not automatically recreated using this procedure.
+If desired, you can create these folders manually once the Seagate Central is up and running.

 ### Install Seagate Central firmware on the target hard drive
 In this part of the procedure we populate the target drive partitions with the required Linux Operating System data as contained by the Seagate Central